A look at the options.

 The problem remains, how to get them off or on the vehicle and onto the ground, quickly, without having to resort to forklifts, telehandlers or cranes?

 These are simple devices that attach to the sides of a container, manually jacked clear of the vehicle flatbed, and after the vehicle has driven away, lowered to the ground and demounted from the container.
-They are cheap, easy to use and very simple, but not very quick.
-They would also require some additional modifications for flatracks that might be used for pallets.
+They are cheap, easy to use and basic, but not quick.
+They would also require some additional modifications for flat racks that might be used for pallets.

 They are also available at a smaller scale, the Unitrac 72 shown below for example